Published 16:29 IST, August 1st 2019

 Advertisement

-For ir part, American negotiators are reluctant to cede to Chinese demands that punitive US tariffs be lifted immediately.
+For their part, American negotiators are reluctant to cede to Chinese demands that punitive US tariffs be lifted immediately.
 Trump wants to keep some penalties in place to ensure Beijing carries out any agreement.

 Advertisement

-In Washington, Trump accused Beijing of wanting to stall through 2020 presidential election in hopes of being able to negotiate with a more malleable Democrat.
+In Washington, Trump accused Beijing of wanting to stall through the 2020 presidential election in hopes of being able to negotiate with a more malleable Democrat.
 He said that if re-elected, he would get “much tougher” with Beijing.

 “China would love to wait and just hope,” Trump told reporters Tuesday.

 Asian stock markets tumbled Wednesday after Trump’s comments.
-Shanghai Composite Index shed 0.7%, Hong Kong’s market benchmark dropped 1.3% and Tokyo lost 0.9%.
+The Shanghai Composite Index shed 0.7%, Hong Kong’s market benchmark dropped 1.3% and Tokyo lost 0.9%.

 16:12 IST, August 1st 2019